microsoft/PSRule/README.md

 # PSRule

-A PowerShell module with commands to validate objects on the pipeline.
+A PowerShell module with commands to validate objects on the pipeline using PowerShell syntax.

 ![ci-badge]